Drexel Dragons men's basketball: Sayre Junior High School

 As the popularity of the basketball and other sports teams grew, Curtis Hall Gym became less suitable for hosting the games.
 During the 1951–52 season, Drexel decided to move 3 of its 4 remaining league games to Sayre Junior High School, located in West Philadelphia.
 Drexel also played 6 of its 9 home games at the high school in the following 1952–1953 season.
 A single home games were scheduled at Curtis Hall in the 1953–1954 season, however the remaining home games would be played at Sayre High School.
 From that point forward, Sayre Junior High School served the home court for Drexel through the 1968–1969 season.

 Drexel Armory

 Beginning in the 1969–1970 basketball season, the Drexel home basketball games were moved to the 32nd Street Armory, also known as the Drexel Armory.
 Drexel first began holding various athletic and recreational activities in the armory in 1947, while the building was still state owned and used exclusively for National Guard and ROTC drills.
 While home games were moved out of the Armory after the 1974–1975 season, the armory was considered for renovation in the 2010s in order to make it suitable for hosting home basketball games.
-Instead, renovations were make at Daskalakis Athletic Center, allowing the DAC to continue to serve as the home court.
+Instead, renovations were made at Daskalakis Athletic Center, allowing the DAC to continue to serve as the home court.